LivePersonInc/developer-center/pages/documents/guides/StructuredContent/pollock.md

 The **Json-Pollock** package renders live DOM elements out of JSON according to the [Structured Messaging Templates specification](https://developers.liveperson.com/structured-content-templates.html).
 You can find the GitHub repository for this project [here](https://github.com/LivePersonInc/json-pollock).

+**A sandbox environment which you can use to check out the tool in context can be found [here](https://livepersoninc.github.io/json-pollock/editor/).**

 ### Installation

 ```